10 Best Hikes in Switzerland (for All Skill Levels) – Ultimate Summer Trails Guide

 Difficulty: Easy (downhill walk)

-Highlights: Panoramic vistas of Lauterbrunnen Valley and the Eiger, Mönch & Jungfrau peaks; family-friendly gravel path; alpine meadows and cow pastures
+Highlights: Panoramic vistas of Lauterbrunnen Valley, the Eiger, Mönch & Jungfrau peaks, family-friendly gravel path, alpine meadows, and cow pastures

 Where to Start: Männlichen summit station (via cable car from Wengen or Grindelwald)